walter-hahn/pCCE-FraunhoferIAF/README.md

 ## Acknowledgments
 We thank Mrunal Divecha for helping with restructuring and optimizing the code.

-## Caution
-The code is under continuous development and, hence, comes without guarantee.

 ## License
 This project is licensed under the BSD 3-Clause License.
 For more details, see the LICENSE file in the project repository.